 This was the primary reason humans began seeking them as companions.
 Consider the Great Plague of London in the 1600’s.
 This was spread by fleas living on rats.
 Subsequently, the numbers of the infected rose and fell with the introduction and reduction, respectively, of the common house cat.
 These cats didn’t just lay around sleeping, they literally saved humanity!

 But that’s just our opinion.

 Recently, research scientists have reported on testing that focused on cats and dogs brains.
 It was the number of cortical neurons found in each.
 These are the neurons associated with thought, planning and complex behaviors.
 The nerve cells send information to and from your brain to the rest of your body.

 Dogs have over 525 million, cats over 240 million and for comparison sake, humans have approximately 16 BILLION ~ WE WIN!

-Just kidding, but in all seriousness just because these cortical neuron numbers are considered “intellectual” traits, does that make it truth?
-I can definitely think of some animals that are smarter than some humans!
+But in all seriousness, just because these cortical neuron numbers are considered “intellectual” traits, does that make it truth?
+I can definitely think of some animals that maaaaaay be smarter than some humans!

 Everyone’s opinion of what is “smart” differs, and many of us have lived our lives with cats AND dogs.